kilokeith/stagnate/README.md

 `./routes.js` is passed into both the react router _and_ the static-site-generator-webpack-plugin.
 If you want a page to get rendered into a file, put it in there.

+Content comes from `./src/copy.js`, and uses a "content blocks" model.

 All the javascript gets bundled into a single external file.
 It would be cool if it was inlined.

 All the css gets compiled, then run through purifycss, which does a middling job of removing unused declarations.